David Morales (politician)

 David Morales (born September 16, 1998) is an American politician and activist.
-He is the state representative in the Rhode Island House of Representatives for the 7th district.
+He represents the 7th district in the Rhode Island House of Representatives and is the Democratic nominee in the 2026 Providence mayoral election.
 A member of the Democratic Party, Morales took office in January 2021 with support from the Democratic Socialists of America, the Working Families Party, the Sunrise Movement, and other progressive organizations.

-At 27, he is currently the youngest member of the Rhode Island State Legislature and is the youngest Latino state lawmaker in the country.
+On September 15, 2025, Morales declared his intention to run for mayor of Providence in 2026 against the incumbent, Brett Smiley.
+Morales defeated Smiley in the Democratic primary on September 9, 2026.